-At the Meeting, it is proposed that the number of directors to be elected at the Meeting to hold office until the next annual general meeting of the Corporation or until their successors are elected or appointed, subject to the articles of incorporation or by-laws of the Corporation, be set at four (4).
-There are presently four (4) directors of the Corporation, each of whom will retire from office at the Meeting.
-Unless otherwise directed, it is the intention of management to vote proxies in the accompanying form in favour of setting the number of directors to be elected at the Meeting at four (4).
+At the Meeting it is proposed that the number of directors to be elected at the Meeting, to hold office until the next annual general meeting of the Corporation or until their successors are elected or appointed, subject to the articles of amalgamation (the "Articles") or by-laws of the Corporation, be set at three (3).
+There are presently three (3) directors of Sahara, each of whom will retire from office at the Meeting.
+Unless otherwise directed, it is the intention of management to vote proxies in the accompanying form in favour of setting the number of directors to be elected at the Meeting at three (3).